open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions.Enrichment/README.md

 Create your custom enricher class that inherits from the `TraceEnricher` class and override the `public abstract void Enrich(in TraceEnrichmentBag bag)` method.
-Optionally, inject other services you enricher class depends on:
+Optionally, inject other services your enricher class depends on:

 ```csharp
 internal sealed class MyTraceEnricher : TraceEnricher